Hotel Web Design: What Makes a Site Successful?

 What does a hotel website need?

-Let’s explore some of the top hotel website features you should be aware of.
+Let’s explore some top hotel website features you should be aware of.
 If your goal is to increase the number of guests that find your hotel online, these features and components are the “must-haves” that your website cannot go without, and the ones that will help improve the rate at which you convert website visitors into confirmed guests.

 A clean layout with sensible organization